pods

 1. original shaped board or fin

-around which a two-part mold is cast
+around which a two-part mould is cast

 2. fitting in hollow boards and